aaa1386/anki-freeplane-pro/README.md

 4. **Navigate to Node**
    Click a node or its ancestor path in Anki to jump directly to the corresponding node in Freeplane.

-5. **Back Card Outliner (up to 3 Levels)**
+5. **Back Card Outliner (Configurable Levels)**
 The back of cards can display child nodes in an outline format.

-   Outline depth limited to 3 levels → avoids infinite recursion.
+By default, outline depth is limited to 3 levels (to avoid infinite recursion).

+Users can override this limit by adding an attribute back_layers to a node.

+Example: back_layers = 5 → the outline will expand up to 5 child levels.

+If back_layers is missing or invalid → default 3 levels will be used.

 ## 💻 Installation / How to Install